Horizon Worlds: Controversies

-Metaverse selfie
+Zuckerberg selfie

-On August 16, 2022, Mark Zuckerberg announced the release of Horizon Worlds in France and Spain on Facebook (also owned by Meta), with the message "We're launching Horizon Worlds in France and Spain today!
+On August 16, 2022, CEO Mark Zuckerberg announced the release of Horizon Worlds in France and Spain on Facebook (also owned by Meta), with the message "We're launching Horizon Worlds in France and Spain today!
 Looking forward to seeing people explore and build immersive worlds, and to bringing this to more countries soon."
 Included with the post was an image depicting his avatar in front of interpretations of the Eiffel Tower (France) and Sagrada Família (Spain).
-The image quickly garnered mockery online, particularly on Twitter where it was criticized for its poor quality graphics in comparison to other video games; among these included comparisons with Second Life (2003), Twisted Metal 2 (1996), Fortnite (2017), and Miis, as well as generally finding the avatar dead-eyed or soulless.
+The image quickly garnered mockery online, particularly on Twitter where it was criticized for its poor quality graphics in comparison to other video games; among these included comparisons with Linden Lab's Second Life, Sony Interactive Entertainment's Twisted Metal, Epic Games' Fortnite, and Nintendo's Mii, as well as generally finding the avatar dead-eyed or soulless.

-On August 19, 2022, Mark Zuckerberg responded to the memes on Instagram writing "the photo I posted earlier this week was pretty basic — it was taken very quickly to celebrate a launch", but reassured players that the graphics of Horizon Worlds were capable of "so much more"; included with the post was a more modern render of his avatar, as well as an ancient Rome environment.
-Commentators had mixed opinions on the new render with Polygon stating "doesn’t exactly look like a place that’s appealing to spend time in, but I suppose that’s all in the eye of the beholder," while Kotaku felt it still "doesn’t look nearly as good as what you can find in other VR offerings."
+On August 19, 2022, Zuckerberg responded to the memes on Instagram writing "the photo I posted earlier this week was pretty basic — it was taken very quickly to celebrate a launch", but reassured players that the graphics of Horizon Worlds were capable of "so much more"; included with the post was a more modern render of his avatar, as well as an ancient Rome environment.
+Commentators had mixed opinions on the new render with Polygon stating "doesn't exactly look like a place that's appealing to spend time in, but I suppose that's all in the eye of the beholder," while Kotaku felt it still "doesn't look nearly as good as what you can find in other VR offerings."